NoAssosciation/NoAssosciation/README.md

 **Socials can be found linked on profile**

-PS: I know that you spell association without the c
+PS: I know that you spell association without the extra s its just a username.